China Visa Application: Step-by-step Guide

-Once you feel interested in China and start planning for a trip there, you may check into China Visa Application requirement first.
+Once you feel interested in China and start planning for a trip there, you may check into the China visa application requirements first.
 It can be a straightforward process if you prepare carefully and follow the steps outlined below.

 1. Determine Whether You Need a China Visa Application or Not

-In the past year, China has carried out some pilot visa-free policies for dozens of countries, check if you are a citizen from one of those countries.
-Refer to Complete Guide to Visa-Free Transit in China to see if you are qualified for any visa-free policy(including transit).
-If qualified, you can skip visa application process and start your journey right away.
-If not qualified, you should move to next step below.
+In the past year, China has carried out visa-free policies for dozens of countries and situations.
+Refer to the A Comprehensive Guide to China’s Visa Free Policy to see if you are qualified for any visa-free policy(including mutual or unilateral visa-exempt countries or transit).
+If qualified, you can skip the visa application process and start your journey right away.
+If not qualified, you should move to the next step below.

 2. Determine the Type of Your China Visa Application